 Face masks are being worn all over the world at this point of the pandemic.
 No matter how you feel about wearing them, I’m sure we can all agree our goal is to keep ourselves safe.
-Hopefully each of us in some small way can help slow the spread of this virus.

 Wearing reusable fabric masks presents a few issues that some of us –not in the medical field– might not have really thought about before.

 One is mask hygiene!
 It’s important to treat your mask just like anything else that touches your face.
 Keep it off dirty or dusty surfaces is a big one.
 I’ve seen lots of creative ways of hanging up masks in the house and in the car.

 Another thing is to wash them often.
 Don’t skip this step- if you have a limited number of masks and can’t wash them before you need them again, there are many places you can find them cheap or free.

 Note- I am not a mask or health expert nor claim to be.
 Personally, I wash ours often!

 Aside from carefully washing our masks, I noticed another thing.
 Sometimes the fabric can be less than fresh after it’s been worn for a bit!
 I decided to go ahead and make some refreshing sprays of my own with Essential Oils.

 These sprays are not to kill germs, and the spray is not meant to increase the effectiveness of the mask or prevent us getting sick (scroll down for FDA disclaimer regarding essential oils).